-Recall that the list of instances of a given class is only kept for non-ephemeral classes (a class is ephemeral if has been desclared as such or if it inherits from the ephemeral_object class).
+Recall that the list of instances of a given class is only kept for "instanced" classes (a class is "instanced", that is maintains its extension, if has been declared as such or if it inherits from the thing class).
 The creation of a new instance of a class yields to a function call to the method close.
-Objects with a name are represented by the class thing, hence descendents of thing (classes that inherit from thing) can be given a name with the definition operation ::.
+Objects with a name are represented by the class thing, hence descendants of thing (classes that inherit from thing) can be given a name with the definition operation ::.
 These named objects can later be accessed with their name, while objects with no name offer no handle to manipulate them after their creation outside of their block (objects with no name are usually attached to a local variable with a let whenever any other operation other than the creation itself is needed)

-'''

 paul :: person(age = 10, father = peter)

-'''